Awarding of Federal (Title IV) Aid

 2. Supplemental Educational Opportunity Grant (SEOG) will be automatically awarded based off an EFC of Zero (0000) and the File Complete Date.
 SEOG is awarded on a first come first served basis and the availability of funds.

 3. Direct Subsidized and/or Unsubsidized loans are packaged “up-front”.
-GMC will not certify loan unless the student submits a Request for Stafford Loan form.
+GMC will not certify loans unless the student submits a Request for Stafford Loan form.
 Before the loans will transmit to the students account, the student must complete the Master Promissory Note and Entrance Loan Counseling.

 4. Federal Work-Study will be awarded if the student applies for a position through Human Resources and the financial aid office determines eligibility.